Stop Walking on Eggshells is an help-manual for people who have a close relationship with a borderline person.

 Distortion campaigns are web of lies, false accusations and other harmful behavior the BP engages in to damage you.

-It can also come from former friends.
+It doesn’t have to be from intimate partners, and can also come from former friends.

 The problems with BPs is that when you end a friendship or relationship they don’t remember the good of the relationship.
 Or they fail to see you as a whole person with both good and bad.